-In order to prove that the employer has created a hostile work environment, an employee will have to prove that the sexual harassment they endured was:
+In order to prove that the employer has created a hostile work environment, an employee will have to prove that the sexual harassment they witnessed or endured was:

 An experienced hostile work environment lawyer will be able to examine the employee’s situation and argue the best case.